Raspberry Ribbon Pie Recipe

 - 1 package (10 ounces) frozen raspberries in syrup, thawed

-- 1. In a large bowl, beat the cream cheese, sugar and salt until smooth.
+- 1. In a mixing bowl, beat the cream cheese, sugar and salt until light and fluffy.
 Fold in cream.
 Spread half into pie shell.
 Chill 30 minutes.

 Reviews for Raspberry Ribbon Pie